emilbayes/multisig-hmac/README.md

 > Multisig scheme for HMAC authentication

+## Rationale

+Many APIs use symmetric "signatures" through HMACs and a nonce of the data to be processed by a remote server.
+You always trust the party to process the data, as they are the trusted 3rd party with access to all keys, however the external party making the call to be processed only has power over their own keys.
+To as an external party you might want to secure high sensitivity calls with additional checks such as allowed IP ranges.
+Another check is that multiple parties on the issuing side co-sign the request.

+Imagine a `withdrawal` action on a Bank or Exchange or a `delete` call on a Cloud provider, which are both highly sensitive, "destructive" actions.
+Using this multisig scheme, several separate parties will have to agree to perform the action.
+This could be multiple servers or people storing their own personal credentials.

+This scheme takes each separate signature and a bitfield indicating the keys used, which are combinable in an any order, allowing for simple threshold schemes, or more advanced authentication flows.

 ## Usage

 Key managment can happen in either of two modes, either by storing every of the